 Marijuana possession is illegal in Collin County and throughout Texas, except for narrowly defined medical uses.
 While other states, such as Colorado, have moved to legalize “recreational” marijuana use, the criminal prohibition remains unchanged in Texas.
-This means that even if you purchase marijuana in a state where it is permitted, you cannot legally bring the pot back to Texas.
+You cannot legally bring the pot back to Texas even if you purchase marijuana in a state where it is permitted.
+This includes edibles such as brownies.

 Life in Prison for 1.5 Pounds of Brownies?

 Texas’ prohibition on marijuana extends to anything that contains its main psychoactive ingredient, tetrahydrocannabinol (THC).
-This includes any “edible” form of marijuana, i.e. a food product where THC is used as an ingredient.
+Marijuana in any edible form, such as a food product with THC used as an ingredient, is included.
 THC is quite popular in baked goods, such as cookies and brownies, since it is soluble in fats (such as cooking oil) rather than water.

-While “cannabis edibles” may not contain much active THC–in many cases it is only between 5 and 10 milligrams–it can land a person in serious trouble with Texas law enforcement.
+Cannabis edibles often don’t contain much active THC.
+In many cases, it is only between 5 and 10 milligrams.
+It can still land a person in serious trouble with Texas law enforcement.
 Like most states, Texas classifies drug possession crimes according to the weight of the controlled substance recovered from the defendant.
-For instance, possession of 2 ounces or less of marijuana is a Class B misdemeanor punishable by up to 180 days in jail and a $2,000 fine.
-But possession of one pound of marijuana is a state jail felony, where the maximum penalties escalate to two years in prison and a $10,000 fine.
+For instance, possession of 2 ounces or less of marijuana is a Class B misdemeanor.
+It is punishable by up to 180 days in jail and a $2,000 fine.
+But possession of one pound of marijuana is a state jail felony.
+The maximum penalties escalate to two years in prison and a $10,000 fine.

-So what is the big deal, you might ask, if someone is caught with a little brownie containing 10 milligrams of THC?
+You might ask, “What is the big deal if someone is caught with a little brownie containing 10 milligrams of THC?”
 That is less than 2 ounces, right?
 Wrong.
 Texas considers the entire weight of the edible, not just the THC content, in making a drug possession charge.
-If you are carrying a pound of brownies–roughly 8 servings–you can be charged with possessing one pound of marijuana, even if most of what you are carrying is actually butter and flour.
+Police can charge you with possessing one pound of marijuana if you are carrying a pound of brownies–roughly 8 servings–even if most of what you are carrying is actually butter and flour.